firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-fact-dimension-table.md

 ```sql
 PARTITION BY <column_name>[, <column_name>[, ...n]]
 ```
-The `PARTITION BY` clause also supports limited set of functions which can be applied to the columns.
-Only the following functions are supported:
+The `PARTITION BY` clause also supports a limited set of functions which can be applied to the columns.
+The following functions are supported:

 * [TO_CHAR](to-char-new.md)
 * [DATE_TRUNC](date-trunc-new.md)